Dan Shulman

 Daniel Shulman (born February 9, 1967) is a Canadian sportscaster with Sportsnet as well as the American network ESPN.

-Shulman serves as the play-by-play announcer and the moderator for the Toronto Blue Jays telecasts on Sportsnet.
+Shulman serves as the play-by-play announcer for the Toronto Blue Jays telecasts on Sportsnet.
 During 2018 and 2020, he hosted the baseball-themed podcast, Swing and a Belt with Dan Shulman.
 He also serves as the lead announcer for ESPN's men's college basketball coverage (teaming with Jay Bilas), and previously called regular-season and postseason Major League Baseball on ESPN and ESPN Radio.

 Previously, Shulman served as the play-by-play announcer for ESPN's Sunday Night Baseball (with Aaron Boone and Jessica Mendoza), a position he resigned from at the conclusion of the 2017 season.

 Education

 Born in Toronto, Ontario, Shulman graduated from the University of Western Ontario in actuarial science but moved into a career in sports broadcasting.
+He graduated from York Mills Collegiate, a high school in Toronto.

 Broadcasting career

 Early career

 Shulman began his broadcasting career at the University of Western Ontario, becoming a main voice of university football and basketball for the Western Mustangs on CHRW radio in London, Ontario, and later at radio station CKBB in Barrie, where he volunteered for the local community television station.
 During the early 1990s, he was hired by the Fan 1430 (a sports radio station in Toronto now known as Sportsnet 590 The Fan) and would go on to host Prime Time Sports.
 He worked for CTV in its coverage of the 1994 Winter Olympics from Lillehammer, Norway, covering hockey, and the 1994 World Championships of Basketball.